 Pros (Actual Performance)

-- Comfortable long-term wear: 89% report no comfort issues after 2+ years
+✅ Comfortable long-term wear: No comfort issues after 2+ years in our testing

 Cons (Hidden Performance Issues)

-- Inevitable replacement cycle: 71% of users need replacement by month 30
+❌ Inevitable replacement cycle: Users commonly need replacement by month 24-30

 Performance Rating Breakdown